ZG5991/postbored/resources/design_document.md

 - view my messages by date on a "my posts" page
 - edit messages that I have posted
 - delete messages I have posted

-**potential stretch goals/ideas:**
-- let me add users to a friends list
-- let me only see posts by friends
+- comment on other user's posts
+- view my comment history
+- edit my comments
+- delete my comments
+- search posts, comments, or users by keyword(stretch goal)
+- Like and dislike posts (stretch goal)

 ## Project Scope

  **In Scope**

 - post message to the main page board
-- view all posted messages by date and topic on a main page
+- view all posted messages by date, ascending or descending
+- filter all posts by topic on a main page
-- view my own posted messages on a separate page
+- view my own posted messages and comments on a separate page
 - edit my posted message
 - delete my posted message
+- comment on posts
+- edit my comments
+- delete my comments

  **Out of Scope**

-- add and remove users from a friend list
-- filter posts by friends
+- search by keyword
+- like/dislike button

 ## Proposed Architecture Overview